» Index Page

 Premium Bond Prizes

-All prizes are tax free.
-So depending on how often you win depends on whether you think premium bonds are a good UK investment.
-Each bond has every real chance of winning this top prize.
-Every £1 bond is entered into each monthly draw until cashed in.
+All premium bond prizes are tax free.
+So depending on how often you win depends on whether you think they are a good UK investment.
+Each has every real chance of winning this top prize.
+Every pound is entered into each monthly draw until cashed in.

 Follow us on Twitter:

 An army veteran moves his family into a village, but his nightmare neighbour starts a battle of wits with him.
 Who will win this One Last War?

 Buy my latest novel on Kindle or Paperback.

 The major advantage is that you could win a large prize and many shrewd investors will invest in them in the hope of winning the large million pound prize and along the way they often win the smaller ones.
 For example our family invest at different times of the year and cash them in to make purchases, pay bills etc. During the time of owning them we have won £25, £50, £100, £500 and £1000.
 Each month one of the family wins at least £50 and it is more usual for us all to win several of the smaller ones.
 Once or twice a year we win a larger one of £500 or £1000.

 They can be cashed in at any time and the full value of the redemption will be given to you.
 There are no penalty clauses for cashing them in and there is no minimum length that you must keep them, though newly purchased ones cannot be cashed in for one month to allow the NS&I time to process your order and deliver your certificate.